felixsteinke/Distributed-Systems-Templates/README.md

 The [Server](JavaRMI/src/main/java/server_module/Server.java) provides a __skeleton__ with an implemented [RMI Interface](JavaRMI/src/main/java/interface_module).
 This interface can be used from the [Client](JavaRMI/src/main/java/client_module/Client.java).
-To use a bidirectional communication, the provides a __stub__ with the callback interface.
+To use a bidirectional communication, the client provides a __stub__ with the callback interface.
 With this stub the server can send its answer to the client.

 __Note:__ Watch out for the extended classes, because they are the key for RMI.